LOOK BUT DON'T TOUCH

 POLAROID PHOTOGRAPHY SERIES

-The immediacy of the Polaroid creates a fun souvenir of the experience and yet is frustratingly clumsy, inconsistent, and aesthetically flawed.
+The immediacy of the Polaroid creates an immediate souvenir of the experience and yet is frustratingly clumsy, inconsistent, and aesthetically flawed.
 There is delight and pain, convenience and difficulty, access and limitation.
+The presence of the photographer can, at times, be seen mixed in with the trees or other exterior elements reflected in the windows.
+These distorted elements are layered on the visually stressed, yet often happily smiling faces of the participants.

-At each location, the artist communicates simple instructions to the participants through the use of large note cards, further stressing the social-isolation required.
+At each location, the artist communicates simple instructions to the participants through the use of large note cards, further stressing the contact-free exchange required.
 Two Polaroids are created; one for the artist, one for the participant.
+The participants' Polaroid is left with a 4x6" card explaining the project and thanking them for their involvement.